aeraglyx/fulcrum/README.md

 - Set up an Empty as a DOF controller
 - Setup camera for isometric art
 - Hybrid subdivision which combines *Simple* and *Catmull-Clark* algorithms
-- Set *Auto Smooth*
 - Locate a single vertex or multiple vertices by its indices

 ## Node Stuff
-- Compare speed of selected nodes and color them by their efficiency
+- Compare speed of selected shader nodes and color them by their efficiency
 - Show all nodes used by the selected node
 - Show unused nodes in red
 - Reset custom color of selected or all nodes